 Externally, it has 10 D-rings which allow for option fishing frame attachment.
 Just like any good raft, it has an all-around extra protective layer on the top exterior part of the raft which makes it withstand rocks and other objects.

-Coming back to construction, the tube diameter is 18″ and raft has 7 air chambers.
+Coming back to construction, the tube diameter is 18″ and the raft has 7 air chambers.
 Another feature worth mentioning is a 29-inch bow/stern rise or rocker which really adds to its ability to handle class IV-V rapids easily.
 Moreover, it has six soft handles which help in taking it to and from the water.
-The boat itself weighs at 128 pounds.
+The boat itself weighs 128 pounds.

-In terms of accessories, this raft comes with a couple of thwarts which are removable and fit snuggly into the raft.
+In terms of accessories, this raft comes with a couple of thwarts that are removable and fit snuggly into the raft.
 It also comes with a set of oars, a foot pump, a nice carry bag, and a repair kit.
 So, basically, you are all covered and you don’t anything extra to put your raft into the water.

 I have this raft for six months now and a concern I have about this boat is that it has glued seams rather than a welded seam.
 However, my friend has it for two years now and he is very satisfied with the overall quality so far.
 Another problem I had was that I received the wrong owner’s manual which was for another boat.

 Overall, I believe BRIS has put a lot of thought into building up an affordable and competitive whitewater raft series.
-This raft is user-friendly, compact and really over-delivers in terms of performance and durability.
+This raft is user-friendly, compact, and really over-delivers in terms of performance and durability.
 I would say if you are looking for an affordable compact raft, give BRIS a try, they are as good as any expensive raft.

 4. NRS Otter 140 – A 14-Feet Masterpiece